• Skip to primary navigation

 • Place the broccoli florets in a salad bowl.
 Add the dressing and toss to coat.

-• Cover and refrigerate the salad for 1-2 hours.
+• Mix in the bacon bits and cheddar.
+Cover and refrigerate the salad for 1-2 hours.

 • Remove the salad from the fridge 15 minutes before serving.
 Toss again, then serve.

-Don't try to serve this salad right after making it.
+• Don't try to serve this salad right after making it.
 It does need an hour or two in the fridge.
 The time it spends in the fridge allows the flavors to develop and meld.
 It also slightly softens the broccoli.

-DISCLAIMERSMost of our recipes are low-carb (or keto) and gluten-free, but some are not.
-Please verify that a recipe fits your needs before using it.
+Most recipes are low-carb and gluten-free, but some are not.
 Recommended and linked products are not guaranteed to be gluten-free.
-Nutrition info is approximate and the carb count excludes non-nutritive sweeteners.
-Nutrition info may contain errors, so please verify it independently.
-Recipes may contain errors, so please use your common sense when following them.
-Please read our Terms of Use carefully before using any of our recipes.
+Nutrition info is approximate.
+Please verify it independently.
+The carb count excludes non-nutritive sweeteners.
+Please read these Terms of Use before using any of my recipes.

 More Vegetable Recipes